 - Q5.
 I am a Japanese Government Scholarship Student.
 Can I become a TA/TF? - A5.
 Japanese Government Scholarship Students may become a TA, TF or RA after receiving the approval of their supervisors.
 If you want to get more information, please contact your instructor and inquire at the section of the graduate school, center, etc. - Q6.
 The instructor asked me to teach the class in his place.
 Is this OK? - A6.
 You are not allowed to teach the class if the instructor is absent on a business trip or for a similar reason.
 When the instructor is present, however, it is okay for you to give some explanation to students.
 TFs are allowed to undertake some teaching under guidance of the instructor. - Q7.
 I was asked by the instructor to help with work related to an academic conference.
 Is this a part of the responsibilities of a TA/TF? - A7.
 No. Academic conferences are voluntary events for researchers and thus are not part of their University work.
 Therefore, they are not a part of the responsibilities of a TA/TF. - Q8.
 Preparations for work as a TA/TF take a lot of time and I cannot prepare for my own coursework.
 What should I do? - A8.
 The most important thing is to not let the TA/TF job affect your studies.
 If the hours necessary for preparing for the TA/TF job exceed the normal level on a daily basis, please consult the instructor about it, and if this is difficult or if the situation remains unaddressed, contact the section in charge of TAs/TFs in the relevant school/faculty or graduate school.
 Also, please consider whether you can balance your work and studies before accepting a TA/TF position, and especially if you are offered several TA/TF positions at one time. - Q9.
-I am being asked to be a TA/TF by two different schools/faculty or graduate schools for third and fourth periods of Wednesday.
-The TA/TF preparation for Wednesday fourth period is set at the time of Wednesday third period, but in fact, there is almost nothing to prepare for the Wednesday fourth period class.
-So I have no problem in working as a TA/TF for both third and fourth periods though there is an overlap of duties on paper.
-Is this OK? - A9.
-No. No overlaps are allowed.
-Please change your preparation time, or turn down one of the TA/TF positions. - Q10.
+I am supposed to work as a TA/TF for two defferent graduate schools on Wednesday third period and forth period.
+In the case that the instructor gives instructions to prepare for Wednesday forth period, can I do that in 3rd period if I have nothing to do during that time? - A9.
+No. It is not allowed to overlap each working time.
+It is the same if working from home.In the case of working as a TA/TF for two defferent graduate schools, arrange the schedule not to overlap, or decline one of the TA/TF positions. - Q10.
 Engaging in my planned TA/TF tasks is sometimes difficult due to illnesses or unforeseen events.
 Is it possible to ask a friend to take my place?